+IX.
 Armed Services Vocational Aptitude Battery

 A student may demonstrate career and college readiness by meeting standard in the armed services vocational aptitude battery by scoring at least the minimum established by the military for eligibility to serve in a branch of the armed services at the time the student takes the assessment.
-The state board of education will post eligibility scores on its website at least annually by September 1st.
+The state board of education will post eligibility scores on its website at least annually by September 1.

-Seal of Biliteracy
+X. Seal of Biliteracy

-A student shall be awarded the Washington state seal of biliteracy upon graduation if the student has demonstrated proficiency in English by meeting the statewide minimum graduation requirements in English and by meeting the state standard on the reading and writing or English language arts assessments and the student has demonstrated proficiency in one or more world languages.
+A student shall be awarded the Washington State Seal of Biliteracy upon graduation if the student has demonstrated proficiency in English by meeting the statewide minimum graduation requirements in English and by meeting the state standard on the reading and writing or ELA English language arts assessments and the student has demonstrated proficiency in one (1) or more world languages.
 For the purposes of this section, "world language" is defined as a language other than English, including American Sign Language, Latin, and Native American or other indigenous languages or dialects.
 The fact that a language is not written is not a barrier to receive the Seal of Biliteracy.
 Proficiency may be demonstrated through any one of the following methods:

-- a.
-Passing a world language advanced placement examination with a score of three or higher; - b.
-Demonstrating intermediate-mid level proficiency or higher in the world language based on the American Council on the Teaching of Foreign Languages (ACTFL) proficiency guidelines, using assessments approved by the office of superintendent of public instruction for mastery/competency-based credits; - c.
-Qualifying for four mastery/competency-based credits by demonstrating proficiency in the world language at intermediate-mid level or higher based on the ACTFL proficiency guidelines, according to the school district's policy and procedure for mastery/competency-based credits for world languages; or d.
-Demonstrating proficiency in speaking, writing, and reading the world language through other national or international assessments approved by the office of superintendent of public instruction at a level comparable to intermediate-mid level or higher based on the ACTFL proficiency guidelines.
+- An.
+Passing a world language advanced placement examination with a score of three (3) or higher; - Bb.
+Demonstrating intermediate-mid level proficiency or higher in the world language based on the American Council on the Teaching of Foreign Languages (ACTFL) proficiency guidelines, using assessments approved by OSPI the office of superintendent of public instruction for mastery/competency-based credits; - Ce.
+Qualifying for four (4) mastery/competency-based credits by demonstrating proficiency in the world language at intermediate-mid level or higher based on the ACTFL proficiency guidelines, in accordance with according to Board Policy 2415 and Procedure 2415P the school district's policy and procedure for mastery/competency-based credits for world languages; or - Del.
+Demonstrating proficiency in speaking, writing, and reading the world language through other national or international assessments approved by OSPI the office of superintendent of public instruction at a level comparable to intermediate-mid level or higher based on the ACTFL proficiency guidelines.
 (WAC 392-410-350) OSPI and the federally recognized Tribes in Washington have a language proficiency system in place to determine tribal language proficiency with students for the Seal of Biliteracy.